Philip Sears

 Philip Shelton Sears (November 12, 1867 – March 10, 1953) was an American tennis player and sculptor.

 Early life

 He was the son of Frederic Richard Sears and Albertina Homer Shelton.
 His twin brother was Herbert M. Sears, and older brother Richard Sears, was also a tennis player, and won the US Open singles in its first seven years, from 1881 to 1887, and the doubles for six years from 1882 to 1887, after which he retired from tennis.
 He won the NCAA Men's Tennis Championship in 1887 and 1888 while at Harvard University.
 He would later graduate from Harvard Law School in 1892.

 Tennis career

+In 1884 he played his first singles event at the Longwood Cricket Club Tournament, the same year he was a losing finalist at the Lenox Invitation to Walter Van Rensselaer Berry.

+In 1887 he reached the finals of the Wentworth Open losing to Henry Slocum.